đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 A few principles to keep in mind as you use the map:

 • This journey is dimensional, not categorical.
-You’re usually grounded in one stage and nine different developmental lines while expressing parts of the stage below—and occasionally touching the stage above.
-Don't mistake the map for the territory.
+You’re usually grounded in one stage and nine different developmental lines while expressing parts of the stage below — and occasionally touching the stage above.
+That means you might be highly developed cognitively and poorly developed emotionally.

 • Every stage is necessary for development.
 To get to a stage you must transcend and integrate the stages below it.
 Period.
 Each one solves real problems at its time.
 Every stage includes aspects of the earlier stages.
 Therefore, no stage is better or worse in an Absolute sense, just more holistic and integrated.